CDCgov/MaRS/README.md

 Data for this project can be found at the following link [NCBI BioProject](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA428490).
 Collaborators are encouraged to submit their own data using this [NCBI BioProject](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA428490)

-The Malaria Resistance Surveillance or MaRS analysis pipline, is an attempt at standardizing the workflow for identifying both known and new polymorhisms in *P.falciparum* genes associated with drug resistance.
+The Malaria Resistance Surveillance or MaRS analysis pipeline, is an attempt at standardizing the workflow for identifying both known and new polymorphisms in *P.falciparum* genes associated with drug resistance.

 *If you end up using MaRS in your workflow, please cite this [study](https://www.ncbi.nlm.nih.gov/pubmed/29439965):*